Cluster candidates with massive quiescent galaxies at $z\sim2$: Discussion

 As shown in Figs.~\ref{fig:image1}--\ref{fig:image3}, the clear red sequence is seen in the CMD of each cluster candidate at $z\sim2$.
 Here we compare the composite CMD of clusters with that of the field to see the segregation of quiescent galaxies in the high redshift Universe.
 Fig.~\ref{fig:CCMD} shows the composite CMDs for cluster candidates (left) and field galaxies (right) at $z\sim2$.
 We show the cluster galaxies and the same number of randomly selected field galaxies.
 In addition, we also show smoothed field galaxy distributions by contours.

-Red sequences are seen in the CMDs of both cluster candidates and the field.
-However, the dominance of massive quiescent galaxies (red dots) is much higher in the cluster environment.
+Red sequences are seen in the CMDs of cluster candidates and the field.
+The dominance of massive quiescent galaxies (red dots) is much higher in the cluster environment, suggesting our selection successfully identifies systems dominated by quiescent galaxies at $z\sim2$.
 Moreover, there are very bright ($H_\mathrm{VIRCAM}\lesssim21.5$) massive quiescent galaxies in the cluster candidates, while there are a few such galaxies in the field.
-Conversely, in the field, this bright end is dominated by massive star-forming galaxies, suggesting the galaxy segregation at $z\sim2$.
+Conversely in the field, this bright end is dominated by massive star-forming galaxies.
+We note that this galaxy segregation is not always seen in general cluster samples at this redshift due to our sample being biased.